Updated February 2022

 - Could this outbreak have an impact on ICPC or other adoption court proceedings?

-Due to the rapid spread of COVID-19, many state’s courts have delayed hearings that are not considered emergencies.
-After the World Health Organization labeled the novel coronavirus outbreak as a pandemic, Massachusetts Probate and Family Court declared it will operate with limited staff and personnel for emergency matters that cannot be settled remotely.
-For the latest updates and information regarding your adoption status, it is best to check with your adoption agency.
-Adoptions With Love has experienced adoption attorneys who are keeping up-to-date with these rapid developments who can help you through this time of uncertainty.
+Due to the spread of COVID-19, many state courts have delayed hearings or have moved to virtual hearings that are not considered emergencies.
+After the World Health Organization labeled the outbreak of SARS-CoV-2 as a pandemic, Massachusetts Probate and Family Court declared it would operate with limited staff and personnel for emergency matters that cannot be settled remotely.
+The courts have virtual registries where court users can get face-to-face virtual registry help from court staff while staying safe at home.

 - What if I am feeling sick or showing symptoms of COVID-19?

-- Aches and Pains
+- Aches and pains

 - What if the expectant/birth mother we are working with has COVID-19?

-The novel coronavirus has caused a lot of anxiety for people all over the world.
-Adoptions With Love understands the concern for adoptive families who are awaiting their forever baby.
+COVID-19 has caused a lot of anxiety for people all over the world.
+Adoptions With Love understands the concern among adoptive families who are waiting to bring their baby home.
 We are available to answer your questions and offer you the latest information regarding this outbreak.
-If you are a Massachusetts family who is interested in adoption, who has started the adoption process with us, or has questions about COVID-19 and adoption please do not hesitate to email us at firstname.lastname@example.org.
+Adoption is still possible during these unprecedented times.
+We have helped many families adopt since the start of this pandemic.
+Check out a few their stories below: